zx80/flask-simple-auth/docs/RECIPES.md

 the data, e.g. someone may read a message because they are either the recipient or the sender of this particular message.

-- object authorization require a per-domain callback which tells whether an *id*entified object of the domain can be access by a *user* in a *role*.
+- object authorizations require a per-domain callback which tells whether an *id*entified object of the domain can be access by a *user* in a *role*.

   ```python